Genivia/FuzzyMatcher/README.md

 - no group captures (yet), except for top-level sub-pattern group captures, e.g. `(foo)|(bar)|(baz)` but not `(foo(bar))`

-- Newlines and NUL characters are never deleted or substituted to ensure that errors (edits) do not result in fuzzy matches spanning multiple strings or lines
+- Newlines (`\n`) and NUL (`\0`) characters are never deleted or substituted to ensure that fuzzy matches do not extend the pattern match beyond the number of lines that the pattern specifies

 Examples
 --------